• FOR LIFE AND FAMILY

 Kallie started her professional career as a scientist in the Department of Obstetrics and Gynecology at Vanderbilt University Medical Center utilizing a Master of Science degree in Animal Sciences with an emphasis on Reproductive Physiology and Molecular Biology from Purdue University.
 While assisting in the investigation of endometriosis and pre-term birth, Kallie simultaneously pursued a degree in nursing.
 During her studies, Kallie became interested in the work of the Center for Bioethics and Culture.
 Kallie is passionate about women’s health and continues to work, as she has for the past eight years, as a perinatal nurse.
 She has worked with the CBC since 2018, first as a volunteer writer, then as our staff Research Associate, and now as the Executive Director.
 In 2021, Kallie co-directed the CBC’s first documentary on “transgender medicine” titled Trans Mission: What’s the Rush to Reassign Gender?
 In 2022 Kallie co-wrote and co-produced the second film by the CBC on the topic, The Detransition Diaries: Saving Our Sisters and published groundbreaking research studying the experience of gestational surrogate mothers in America.
 Kallie hosts the popular podcast Venus Rising and is the Program Director for the Paul Ramsey Institute.
 Her latest film, The Lost Boys: Searching for Manhood was released in January 2024.
 Her first book, co-authored with Jennifer Lahl, The Detransition Diaries (published by Ignatius Press) was published in February 2024.

-ETHAN SCHIMMOELLER, MD
+ETHAN SCHIMMOELLER, MD, MA

-Palliative Medicine, Riverside Methodist Hospital
+Palliative Medicine Physician, Riverside Methodist Hospital

 Ethan Schimmoeller, MD, MA is a palliative medicine physician at Riverside Methodist Hospital in Columbus, Ohio, where he also serves on faculty for the Hospice and Palliative Medicine fellowship.
 He earned his medical degree from the University of Cincinnati College of Medicine and master's in bioethics from The Ohio State University.
 He completed residency training with Memorial Family Medicine Residency in South Bend, Indiana, where he served as academic chief resident and was awarded resident teacher of the year, and fellowship training at Riverside Methodist Hospital in Hospice and Palliative Medicine.
 Within his hospital, he serves as co-chair of the clinical ethics committee, and participated in a nationwide Delphi panel related to the ethics of AI in medicine.
 He has been active in a newly founded professional organization, the Hippocratic Society, dedicated to moral formation in medicine, serving as founding faculty lead for chapters at two universities.
 His scholarly interests include ethics of technology, medical humanities, and end of life ethics, and his publications have appeared in The McGrath Church Life Journal and The Linacre Quarterly.